 Before it became a sovereign nation in 1961, South Africa was held under British rule.
 In 1948, the policy of apartheid, segregation based on race with the white minority ruling, became official and did not end until 1991.
 Nelson Mandela was one of South Africa's great leaders in the fight against apartheid.
 Nelson Mandela was born on July 18, 1918.

-MY HERO recommends students read these two essays about Nelson Mandela, written by other great men, and why Nelson Mandela has been an inspiration in each of their lives.
+MY HERO recommends students read these two essays about Nelson Mandela, written by other great men who share why Nelson Mandela has been an inspiration in their lives.

 Raffi Cavoukian, or Raffi, as he is known to millions, writes award-winning songs about the ecological web.
 Read his hero essay on Nelson Mandela.